W-4 vs W-2 Forms: A Definitive Guide for Employers

 Paper filing can also be quite daunting for beginners because various forms need to be gathered and submitted with the return.

-Filing extensions
+Filing Extensions:

 Whichever submission method you choose to use, it’s important to request a filing extension if you are unable to meet the deadline to avoid late penalties.